Guardians vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has recorded 74 hits with 18 doubles, three triples, 14 home runs and 27 walks.
-He has driven in 36 runs with 19 stolen bases.
+- Carroll has put up 75 hits with 18 doubles, three triples, 15 home runs and 27 walks.
+He has driven in 38 runs with 19 stolen bases.

 Carroll Recent Games